T3 and Your Bones

-It’s a common scare tactic heard by thyroid patients who are doing wonderfully on natural desiccated thyroid and feeling great: “Your TSH is too low and you will get osteoporosis (or heart problems).”
+It’s a common scare tactic heard by thyroid patients who are doing great on any still-working natural desiccated thyroid (NDT), on T4 and T3, or even T3-only…AND have a low TSH: “Your TSH is too low and you will get osteoporosis, or harm to your bones (or heart problems).”

-A very low TSH while on an optimal amount of NDT is COMMON, and has NOT resulted in bone loss or heart problems!
+OUR low TSH happens when when we are giving ourselves what we need and not depending on the TSH to knock on the door of our thyroid.
+A very low TSH while on T3 is COMMON, and has NOT resulted in bone loss or heart problems!

 Dr. David Derry, in his book “Breast Cancer and Iodine”, remembers that before labs were used to diagnosis and treat thyroid disorders (i.e. before 1973), “the normal dose of thyroid was three times the level seen now and there were no cases of fractures or osteoporosis ever reported in the previous 80 years.”